 Who’s behind the ‘Lamus Dworski’?
-I’m a woman in my late 20s, born and living here in the beautiful Poland.
+I’m a woman in my early 30s, born and living here in the beautiful Poland.
 The journey with ‘Lamus Dworski’ started as a simple idea: to share and translate informations about my country as a part of my personal process of learning and perfecting the English language.
 I’d never thought that ‘Lamus Dworski’ would gather so much attention, and all of your comments and messages are keeping me motivated to keep the blog alive, to translate and share more.
 As it comes to the English language, I’m already much more comfortable with using it but since I’m not a native English speaker, sometimes I still make grammar mistakes – I’d really appreciate a message in case you found any, and I will make sure to correct them as soon as possible.

 I started the idea of ‘Lamus Dworski’ a few years ago as a blog on tumblr which you can visit by clicking here.
 It’s still my main place of communication with the followers and of sharing various inspirations and references.
 However, it started growing too much – becoming a large archive with thousands of different posts and images dedicated to a large extent of topics.
 The articles I published there got lost in-between the hundreds of other posts.
 Eventually, I created this place on WordPress in order to gather together all the most important articles that I originally posted there, and now it’s my main place for sharing the articles I write for you.
 I still recommend to visit my tumblr blog, which is simply a valuable base of various informations and a visual gallery with lots of references sorted with proper tags (I also pay a great attention on providing sources for everything posted there).